Emily V. Gordon: The Big Sick

 Gordon also co-wrote the screenplay of and co-executive produced the 2017 film The Big Sick, with her husband Kumail Nanjiani.
 The critically acclaimed film is based on the beginning of their relationship, with Nanjiani playing himself, and Gordon (renamed Emily Gardner) played by Zoe Kazan.
 The Big Sick was directed by Michael Showalter and produced by Judd Apatow.

 Gordon and Nanjiani's script won the Independent Spirit Award for Best First Screenplay.
 It was also nominated for a 2018 Academy Award for Best Original Screenplay, as well as screenwriting awards from the Writers Guild of America, the Gotham Awards, and a dozen critics' associations.

 Personal life

 Gordon has been married to actor and comedian Kumail Nanjiani since 2007.
 It is her second marriage.
 She met Nanjiani at a comedy show in Chicago where he was performing and she lightly heckled him, an encounter depicted in The Big Sick.
 In the ensuing months, they began dating but Gordon fell seriously ill and was put into a medically induced coma before being diagnosed with Still's disease.
 She recovered three months later, and a year after first meeting, they married.
-They lived in Chicago and New York before moving to Los Angeles.
+Before moving to Los Angeles, they lived in Chicago and New York.